Yuri on Ice: Praise

 Yuri on Ice was praised for including a same-sex romantic relationship between Yuri K. and Victor.
 Among moments highlighted by critics are an apparent kiss in the seventh episode, an exchange of gold rings (indicating a marriage or engagement) in the tenth episode, and Victor's tears when Yuri suggests ending their partnership in the twelfth episode.
-The kiss won the 2016 The Anime Awards for Most Heartwarming Scene.
+The kiss won the 2016 Crunchyroll Anime Awards for Most Heartwarming Scene.
 The exchange of rings between Yuri K. and Victor in the tenth episode is considered the first time such a relationship has been depicted in anime.
 Gabriella Ekens wrote for Anime News Network, "Yuri on Ice, in depicting a sincere and uncomplicated engagement between two dudes, is unprecedented in anime.
 There hasn't even been a for real gay marriage in Japan, so this show is depicting something that isn't legally possible in its country of origin".
 For Anime UK News, Ian Wolf called the exchange of rings "the best scene in the series".
 According to Wolf, the anime is an example of the Odagiri effect.